-Sparkling Gourami (Trichopsis vittata) Fish Species Profile
+Sparkling Gourami (Trichopsis vittata) Species Profile & Care Guide

 The Sparkling Gourami is a peaceful, calm little fish, ideal for small planted tanks.
 These are delicate fish, however, and even though it is easy to keep, the water parameters need to be watched closely, and plenty of hiding spots is ideal as they can be quite shy.